saurrutia/back-end-developer-challenge/README.md

 If you have any questions or require clarification, please reach out to your Wizards of the Coast contact, and we will provide prompt assistance.

 Good luck with the implementation!

+## Full-stack addendum
+If completing this challenge as a full-stack engineer, please provide the following UI experience to complement the API.

+Build out components that display the following information from the character:
+- Name
+- Class
+- Level
+- Hit Points: Current/Max
+- Temporary Hit Points
+- Each of the stat values

+**This interface should update automatically when a change is made from the API.**

+Provide an interface for dealing damage, healing, and adding temporary hit points:
+- Textbox Select(damage type values) Button(text: Deal Damage)
+- Textbox Button(text: Heal)
+- Textbox Button(text: Set Temporary HP)

+Requirements for the UI:
+- Built in React and Typescript
+- CSS Modules for styling
+- Must work on large and small screens
+- Accessibility: should be navigable by keyboard and include proper labels for screen reading software